A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 \subsection{A family of functors, $\FRp{s}\colon \HFb\to \Vect$, derived from the homotopy content}

 The results in this subsection are closely related to some given in \cite{Galvezetal}, where they are stated in the language of $\infty$-groupoids.
 They were, in fact, essentially implicit in \cite[Section 4]{Quinn}.
-The indexation of the \emph{family} of functors is, however, a generalisation of the \emph{$\alpha$-degroupoidification} set-up introduced by Baez, Hoffnung and Walker in \cite{baezetal}, Proposition 3.3, which we will very briefly recall shortly.
+The indexation of the \emph{family} of functors, with $s \in \C$, is, however, a generalisation of the \emph{$\alpha$-degroupoidification} set-up introduced by Baez, Hoffnung and Walker in \cite{baezetal}, Proposition 3.3.

 The setting here is particularly suited to constructing Quinn's finite total homotopy TQFT, and explicitly to compute it in a number of cases, as well as moving towards extended versions of Quinn's finite total homotopy TQFT.
 The point about the parameter, $s$, is then that, for $s=0$, one has Quinn's theory, as we will see shortly, but, for other values of $s$, one also gets functors linked to other TQFTs, in the normalisations in which they were initially constructed.